 The members of the Compensation Committee are James A.C.
 Kennedy, Jonathan P. May, Frank Savage and Alison Worthington.
 The Compensation Committee is chaired by Mr. Kennedy, former President and Chief Executive Officer of global investment management firm T. Rowe Price Group.
 Mr. Kennedy brings valuable knowledge and expertise to the Compensation Committee, and his experience includes serving as the Compensation Committee chair of United Airlines Holdings, Inc. All of the members of the Compensation Committee are independent directors in that they do not have a direct or indirect material relationship with the Company which could, in the view of the Board, reasonably interfere with the exercise of the director's independent judgment.
-The independence of ClearBridge is assessed by the Compensation Committee also evaluates its own performance on an annual basis.
+The independence of ClearBridge is assessed by the Compensation Committee on an annual basis to ensure continued independence.
+The Compensation Committee also evaluates its own performance on an annual basis.
 A copy of the Compensation Committee Charter can be found on the Company's website at https://columbia.care.